 "To address a global opportunity, Flowrox is making sure it manufactures and distributes its products on each major continent, with South America still remaining to be accomplished," says Todd Loudin, president of Flowrox Group’s North American operations.
 "Being a Finnish company we already have long-term relationships in Russia.
 Manufacturing in China will be important for us."

-With global headquarters in Lappeenrante, Finland, and known as Flowrox since 2011, the company’s heritage is as a pinch-valve manufacturer, and is said to make more of them than anyone else in the world.
+With global headquarters in Lappeenrante, Finland, and known as Flowrox since 2011, the company’s heritage is as a pinch-valve manufacturer, and it is said to make more of them than anyone else in the world.
 In 2003, it introduced a heavy-duty peristaltic pump; in 2008 invested in the services provision capabilities needed to be a solutions provider; and in 2009 added a knife-gate valve to its portfolio.

 As discussed recently in a Processing blog, the markets for equipment for process operations aren’t dominated by their major suppliers the way even some related markets are.
 For example, major industrial automation and software vendors seem to gobble up emerging product lines soon after they are launched.